Fort Laramie National Historic Site: The fur trade

 The original fort was constructed in the 1830s, probably in 1833–1834 by William Sublette and Robert Campbell.
-The overland fur trade was still prosperous, when Jim Bridger and Tom Fitzpatrick bought the place.
+The overland fur trade was still prosperous when Jim Bridger and Tom Fitzpatrick bought the place.

 The fort was located near the confluence of two rivers, so it commanded a broad plain with water on two sides; these formed a partial natural moat.
 In addition, the nearby confluence of the North Platte's waters had a ford easily used by travelers on what later became the northern overland emigrant trails following the North Platte River west from Nebraska.
 With the opening of the Mormon Trail on the north bank of the Platte and North Platte, the fort was a junction for westbound travelers.
 It was an anchor roughly a quarter of the way to either California or Oregon on the famous Oregon Trail.
 To the west, the common trail leaving Fort John-Laramie later spins off to the Mormon and California trails further west along the road to the Rogue River Valley.
 The main trail passed northwest to Oregon's Willamette Valley and Oregon City.

 One of the early principal owner-trappers was William Sublette, and the fort was called Fort William before being sold to the American Fur Company in 1841.
 (John Jacob Astor, the founder, had left his company a decade before.)
 The name was changed to Fort John after John Sarpy, a partner in the company.
 The 1846 treaties established relatively stable western territories after viable routes west had become well published.
-By the time the westward migration along the Oregon Trail had markedly increased, the U.S. Army had become tenants in the fort as well.
+By the time the westward migration along the Oregon Trail had markedly increased, the US Army had become tenants in the fort as well.
 The fort was located along the Laramie River just south of its mouth onto the North Platte River.